CMDD logo

 Wind-resistant control Overstable fairway or distance driver Speed 9–12 • Turn 0 to +1 • Fade 3–4

-Straight approach Neutral midrange or throwing putter Speed 3–5 • Turn –1 to 0 • Fade 0–1
+Straight approach Stable midrange or putt and approach Speed 3–5 • Turn –1 to 0 • Fade 0–1

-Reliable finish Overstable mid/putter Speed 3–5 • Turn 0 • Fade 2–3
+Reliable finish Overstable midrange or putter Speed 3–5 • Turn 0 • Fade 2–3

 Next